 Zeppelin's and Presley’s paths would cross another two times in the ‘70s.
 The next meeting took place at Presley’s home in Memphis, which Jerry Schilling, a noted member of the King's Memphis Mafia, wrote about in his book, Me and a Guy Named Elvis.
 After swapping jewelry, Presley thought it would be funny to pull a prank.

 “Before the evening was over, Elvis said he wanted to make another exchange.
-He was out of watches, but had another bit of fashion in mind,” remembered Schilling.
-“So he stood, eyed John [Bonham], and said, ‘Let’s swap pants’, while simultaneously, in expert Python fashion, letting his pajama bottoms drop beneath his robe.
+He was out of watches, but had another bit of fashion in mind,” Schilling said.
+“So he stood, eyed John [Bonham], and said, 'Let's swap pants,' while simultaneously, in expert [Monty] Python fashion, letting his pajama bottoms drop beneath his robe.
 [Zeppelin tour manager] Richard [Cole] was shocked into silence, while quiet Sheila and John burst out laughing.
-Nobody accepted Elvis’ offer, but it was a great note to end the night on.”
+Nobody accepted Elvis' offer, but it was a great note to end the night on."

-Presley inspired most, if not all the great rock ‘n’ roll acts of the ‘60s, ‘70s and beyond.
-Led Zeppelin were no exception, and the opportunities when their paths crossed remained a thrill for the band and indeed for the King himself.
+Presley inspired most, if not all the great rock 'n' roll acts of the ‘60s, ‘70s and beyond.
+Led Zeppelin was no exception, and the opportunities when their paths crossed remained a thrill for the band and the King himself.

 20 B-Sides That Became Big Hits

 Denis Leary Doesn't Understand Why Led Zeppelin Won't Reunite